If you enjoy movement and dance and want to help make a difference to people's lives, this could be the career for you

-Dance movement psychotherapists usually work with individuals with specific mental and physical health conditions.
-Therefore, the main employers are organisations and services that provide support for these individuals - often public services or voluntary agencies.
+The main employers are organisations and services that provide support for individuals with specific mental and physical health conditions - often public services or voluntary agencies.
+Typical employers include:

-Dance movement psychotherapists in private practice may work in several settings, supporting individuals with diverse therapeutic needs, although focusing on a specialist area is common.
+If you're working in private practice you may work in several settings, supporting individuals with diverse therapeutic needs, although focusing on a specialist area is common.

 Look for job vacancies at: